lingtalfi/Light_Kit_Admin_Generator/personal/mydoc/pages/lkagen-configuration-example.md

     ?ignore_columns:
         lud_user:
             - password

-    # Overrides the default form handler class (which defaults to a plain Chloroform instance) for all tables,
-    # unless a more specific override has been defined with the form_handler_class_specific option (in
-    # which case the more specific override is used).
-    # It's a string representing the class to use.
-    ?form_handler_class_general: My\Class
-    # Overrides the default form handler class (which defaults to a plain Chloroform instance) for a given table.
-    # It's an array of table => class.
-    ?form_handler_class_specific:
-        lud_user: My\Specific\Class

-    # An array of variables that we can use in some parts of the form generator configuration:
-    # - fields
-    # - fields_merge_aliases
-    # - fields_merge_specific
-    # The variable notation is: {variable}.
-    # Apart from the variables defined here, we also provide the following dynamic variables:
-    # - table: the name of the current table
-    # - field: the name of the current field (or empty string if not available)
-    variables:
-        plugin_prefix: lka

     # Overrides completely or partially the fields items.
     # It's an array of table => fieldItems, with fieldItems being an array of fieldName => fieldItem.